greenelab/deep-review/sections/02_intro.md

 methods can predict some output.
 However, deep learning methods combine both of these steps.
 When sufficient data are available, these methods construct features tuned to a specific problem and combine those features into a predictor.
-These methods are powered by improvements to artificial neural networks, an idea that was first proposed in 1943  Since then, interest in neural networks as computational models has waxed and waned over time.
-This history is interesting in its own right Recently, hardware improvements and very large training datasets have allowed these deep learning techniques to surpass other machine learning algorithms for many problems.
+Recently, hardware improvements and very large training datasets have allowed these deep learning techniques to surpass other machine learning algorithms for many problems.